chillpert/deep/readme.md

 ## How to play the game (single player version for computer screen)

  1. Download the single player version of DEEP **for your operating system** **[here]()**.
  2. Download and install the companion android app onto your smartphone.
-You can find it **[here](https://github.com/chillpert/unity-phone-controller/releases)**.
+You can find it **[here](https://github.com/chillpert/unity-phone-controller/releases/download/2.2.2/unity-phone-controller.apk)**.
  3. The PC and the smatphone need to be **connected to the same WIFI network**.
  4. Start the android app.
 Chose **Manual** via the connect to dropdown menu and fill in the IP of your computer. **Don't press connect yet.**
  5. Execute the game on your computer first and then press connect on your smartphone.
  6. Chose **Captain** out of the three roles shown, hit **Calibration** and follow the instructions shown.
  8. Controls are displayed at your upper left of your computer screen.

-Tip: Use your right hand for your smartphone and your left for the keyboard.
+Tipp: Use your right hand for your smartphone and your left for the keyboard.

 ## Notice